littlefish-foundation/littlefish-nft-auth-framework/README.md

 - **`signupUser(options: SignupOptions)`**
     - **Returns**: SignupResult
-    - **Description**: Can sign a user up with email and password or a Cardano wallet.
+    - **Description**: Can sign a user up with email and password or a Cardano wallet or assets.
 It verifies the ownership of the wallet by checking a signed data by the wallet.
+If provided, this function makes Blockfrost API call to verify the asset is actually in the the provided wallet.
+If the project provides authPolicies, this function will check if the provided asset is a member of any collection of the policy IDs provided.
+Depending on authPolicyStrict state, it can reject authentication.
 - **`loginUser(user: User, options: signupOptions)`**
     - **Returns:** LoginResult
     - **Description**: This function can validate a user with either email and password or a Cardano wallet.
 It also verifies the ownership of the cardano wallet by verifying the signed data.
+If provided, this function makes Blockfrost API call to verify the asset is actually in the the provided wallet.

 ### Utility Functions